mattbierner/blog.mattbierner.com/_posts/2016-06-13-na-naa-na-na-na-na-naa-naa-naa-na.md

 {% include image.html file="translate.gif" %}

 Besides basic movement, the sphere the marker draws on slowly expands over time.
-The path starts on a 0.05m sphere, which expands to an 1m sphere by the end of the run.
+The path starts on a 0.05m sphere, which expands to a 1m sphere by the end of the run.
 This expansion helps visualize time and adds interesting interior details to the shape.

 The path is drawn progressively, with a default playback speed of 8x realtime.
 Skip to the end of the game to see the full path.